 The accuracy of election polls has been under fire for quite some time, but more so during the 2016 presidential election.
 Results from election polls were part of our daily news diet during this period.

-Many institutions, from universities to media outlets, that jumped on the polling wagon in this election year and made it very difficult to decide in which one to believe.
+Many institutions, from universities to media outlets, jumped on the polling wagon.
+However, made it very difficult to decide in which one to believe.

 Comparing election polls is nearly impossible without knowing the methodology used in terms of population universe selected, screening criteria, and question formulations.
-Many of them are flawed, and some are simply not comparable.
+Many of them were flawed, and some were simply not comparable.

 The 2016 US general election proved to be another defeat for pollsters.
 The infographic below shows the results from the final poll conducted by Gallup before each Presidential election since 1976.
 In most years, the polls made a correct prediction of the winner, except for 1976 and 2012.

-The sheer number of polls with similar results, despite lack of statistically significant differences, blinded everybody.
+The sheer number of polls with similar results, despite a lack of statistically significant differences, blinded everybody.
 Overlaying directional differences on the electorate map without digging deeper in the nature of the electorate, was the ultimate mistake.